 Students admitted into the 4 + 1 program will be considered conditionally admitted students.
 The 4+1 programs will allow students to complete a bachelor's and a master's degree in just five calendar years instead of six.
 Qualified students may accelerate their careers by beginning graduate level courses in the fourth year of undergraduate study.
 A maximum of 12 credit hours during a 16-week term/semester of approved courses will be shared between the bachelor's and the master's degree.
-Upon completion of the credit hours required for the baccalaureate degree, students will continue their graduate coursework full time, in order to finish their undergraduate and graduate degrees in five calendar years.
+Upon completion of the credit hours required for the baccalaureate degree, students will continue their graduate coursework at up to a full time pace (subject to course availability), in order to finish their undergraduate and graduate degrees in as few as five calendar years.

 Juniors and seniors (60 or more undergraduate credits, with at least 30 earned at Lincoln College] may apply by completing the 4+1 application.
-Students must meet the individual program's admission requirements.
+Students must meet the individual program's admission requirements and should be aware of their respective program's course availability.